 Take Combivir according to your health care provider’s instructions.

 Always take Combivir in combination with other HIV medicines.

 If you take too much Combivir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take Combivir, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take Combivir, see the FDA drug label.

 Other possible side effects of Combivir include: